diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/apptainer-image.md

 In preamble, you need to have Apptainer installed on your machine ; see [this link](/en/documentation/install-apptainer/howto/) for more details.

 This tutorial explains the main ways to interact with an Apptainer image in order to generate and manage containers.
 Instructions presented here are in principle also valid for any other Apptainer container.
-A tailor-made image dedicated to the present tutorial is available at [this address](/en/codes/scientific-computing/lammps/).
-By following this link, you will get an Apptainer image (`.sif` file format) that will allow you to create containers.

 {{< /callout >}}